Politics of Measurement

 Chihiro Minato and Sophie Houdart will present their research and will discuss the measurement hype, particularly in relation to the catastrophe in Fukushima in 2011.

-The events are based on a cooperation of the research project »Art & Civic « of Innovation Incubator of Leuphana edia of Lüneburg, Kunstraum of Leuphana niversity of Lüneburg, Heidelberger Kunstverein, and Institut français. niversity
+The events are based on a cooperation of the research project »Art & Civic Media« of Innovation Incubator of Leuphana University of Lüneburg, Kunstraum of Leuphana University of Lüneburg, Heidelberger Kunstverein, and Institut français.

 The Innovation Incubator is an EU major project, supported by the European Regional Development Fund and by the federal state of Lower Saxony.